...

 If you brought a car on board, you will need to figure out where you parked.
 I had an issue with remembering where I had parked on one leg of our journey, which was exacerbating in my tired state.
 None-the-less, I found it and driving it off the ship was easy.

-Plan Your Stay
+Plan Your Stay on Jeju Island

-Staying Connected on Jeju Island with an Airalo eSIM
+📶 Stay Connected with an eSIM

 If you’re considering an eSIM for your Jeju Island journey, I’ve written a detailed guide on how to purchase and set up an Airalo eSIM based on my own experience.
-Be sure to check it out!

 Where to Stay on Jeju Island